ansible/community-docs/integration_tests_quick_start_guide.rst

   git checkout -b postgresql_info_tests

-7. Because we already have tests for ``postgresql_info`` module, run the following command:
+7. Because we already have tests for the ``postgresql_info`` module, run the following command:

 .. code:: bash